Instruction and Artist Musings

 Yesterday was a bad day.
 The kind you hope never comes, but will come because we are humans in relationship with each other.
 I was trying to go about business as usual, to keep my sanity and not overthink things, when I came across the most amazing photo on my home banking website.
 It was the image you see above.
 This image brought to mind the smell of fishy water, the sound of clinking sailboats, and many wonderful childhood memories.
 The long shadow cast by the crab reminded me of waking very early during summer vacation with my brother and sister to walk down to the beach to go crabbing.
 I can feel this splintery dock under my feet as I walk along to find the perfect spot.
 I remember the indents in my knees from the rough wood as I knelt down to tie my line to a plank.
 The thrill of slowly pulling up the string, straining for a glimpse of a crab on the bait through the murky waters of the Chesapeake, while sibling one or two stands by with the net, ready to scoop the crab before it can get away.
 Once we get the crab on deck, we examine the brilliant colors, the size of the claws, is it a fighter or is it chill, is it a keeper?!
 I think this one is too small to keep and will be allowed to scuttle sideways back into the Severn River.
 Most days we would return home from crabbing empty handed but happy for having "caught" half a dozen, too small crabs.
 Mom would make us a tuna sandwich for lunch and Dad would remove the splinters we acquired from the pier as we recounted the glories of our morning adventure.

 I knew I needed to draw this photograph from my bank's web page, because there was healing to be had in this image for me.
-There was a place for me to visit in my mind to serve as a break from a broken relationship I needed to address later that evening, the unexpected death of a friend, and the waves of tears that kept overtaking me unexpectedly throughout the day.
+There was a place for me to visit in my mind to serve as a break from a broken relationship I needed to address later that evening, the sudden death of a friend, and the waves of tears that kept overtaking me unexpectedly throughout the day.